cucumber-attic/website/apps/dynamic/views/_posts/unconference-the-rocket-fuel-in-your-agile-transformation.md

 -   Inviting people who wish to attend to make an 'application' by answering a series of topic-related questions.

--   Sending round information about the principles of open-space, and any quotes or other communications from previous events.
+-   Sending round information about the principles of unconference, and any quotes or other communications from previous events.

 -   Sending round a [one-page session leader